 Cathy Wills is a contemporary art collector and long-standing advocate and supporter of artists and visual arts organisations nationally and internationally.
 Cathy studied History of Art at University of Manchester and completed a postgraduate degree in Enterprise and Management in the Creative Arts at the University of the Arts, London (UAL).
 She began her career in the arts in the 1970s working with Henry Lydiate at ArtLaw and founded the Lewis Johnson Gallery, of which she was the Director between 1978 and 1984.
 Cathy sat on the Board of Cornerhouse in Manchester for twenty years, standing down in 2004, and was a former Council Member of the North West Arts Board.
 Cathy is actively involved in numerous arts organisations, especially the Royal Academy’s Contemporary Circle and BFAMI (British Friends of the Art Museums of Israel), and is the founder of the Cecil Lewis Sculpture Scholarship for UAL and the Cathy Wills Sculpture Fund for the Contemporary Art Society.

-Edwin Wulfsohn is Chairman of Stenham Group, a diversified wealth management business.
-He worked previously at Chase Manhattan Bank in New York, London and Johannesburg, and is former Chairman and co-founder of Trans Zambezi Industries Limited.
-Edwin is a Trustee for the Caine Prize (a literary prize for African writers), Chelsea & Westminster Health Charity, the Chairmen’s Forum and the Foundation for Entrepreneuri Management, London Business School.
+Edwin Wulfsohn worked at Chase Manhattan Bank in New York, London and Johannesburg and is former chair of Stenham Ltd and Trans Zambezi Ltd. Edwin is a Trustee for the Caine Prize (a literary prize for African writers), Chelsea & Westminster Health Charity and is a director of The Chairman’s Forum.
 Edwin is a keen collector of contemporary art.

 Anna Yang serves on the board of Public Interest Law Network (Pilnet), and is on the Advisory Board of McGill University Faculty of Law.
 Anna is also a trustee of Modern Art Oxford, where she serves on the Finance and Nomination committees.
 She has co-chaired the Collections Fund Committee of CAS since 2014.